 Dr. Riva Ariela Ritvo currently holds a position of Assistant Clinical Professor at the Child Study Center, Yale School of Medicine.
 She contributes to the training mission of the center by lecturing in the undergraduate course, Psychology 350, Autism and Related Disorders.

-Dr. Ritvo collaborates with many autism researchers at the Child Study Center and is currently co-leading with Dr. James McPartland the Yale research team in a multi-site study of the electroretinogram as a potential biomarker for children with autism spectrum disorder.
+Dr. Ritvo collaborates with many autism researchers at the Child Study Center and has recently completed a study with Dr. James McPartland the Yale research team in a multi-site study of the electroretinogram as a potential biomarker for children with autism spectrum disorder.

 Education & Training